Fariba-Kamani/lets-padel/README.md

 ## Testing

-Testing was ongoing throughout the entire project developement.
-Chrome developer tools were used whilst building to find and resolve any issues that came along and to ensure that everything was working correctly as expected.

-Chrome developer tools were also used to ensure that the project is responsive, looks good and functions as it should on all standard screen sizes.
+Testing was ongoing throughout the entire project development.
+Chrome DevTools was used while building to find and resolve any issues that arose and to ensure that everything was working correctly as expected.
+The same tools were also employed to verify that the project is responsive, visually appealing, and functions as intended on all standard screen sizes.

-The website has been tested on following browsers; Chrome, Microsoft Edge and Safari.
-Devices I have tested the project on are VivoBook Asus laptop, iPhone 13, iphone 14 och Samsung Galaxy A14.

-Additional testing was done by a few friends on both Android and iOS mobile devices.
+The website has been tested on the following browsers: Chrome, Microsoft Edge, and Safari.
+Additionally, I tested the project on a VivoBook Asus laptop, iPhone 13, iPhone 14, and Samsung Galaxy A14.
+Furthermore, a few friends conducted additional testing on both Android and iOS mobile devices.

 ### Automated testing